TomaDumitrescu/BittorrentProtocol/src/README.md

     tracker_registered_hashes: avoid duplicates

-    init_tracker: receives the information from the init_client (this was tested), and retain the hashes ans the seeds for each file
+    init_tracker: receives the information from the init_client (this was tested), and retain the hashes ans the seeds for each file.
+For every host i, the tag resets to 0, but the channel will maintain the order, because the function f(host, tag) = (host, tag) is bijective.
+Every recv will be on tag++.

     send_sources: sends a list with seeds and peers for a specific file with no duplicates to a client that requested that via update_file or request_file

-    tracker(): receives a message from any source using the wrapper functions, parses the tokens and based on the results it executes the commands
+    tracker(): receives a message from any source using the wrapper functions, parses the tokens and based on the results it executes the commands.
+The messages communications are well defined, no need of a complex tag system.

 ### Efficiency